 Both the HEPA Air filters and Electrostatic Air filters are good at cleaning the air.
 HEPA filters are nothing but just a mat of fibers, aligned randomly.

-These fibers are made from either glass or synthetic materials, whereas the electrostatic air filters are made up of coarse fibers, works on the principle of electromagnetism.
+These fibers are made from either glass or synthetic materials, whereas the electrostatic air filters are made up of coarse fibers, which work on the principle of electromagnetism.

 HEPA filters can also remove viruses, bacteria, mold, pollen grains, and many other contaminants.